Where to Stay in Lake Garda without a Car

 - Q: Are there public transportation options available around Lake Garda?

 - A: Yes, of course.
 You can use buses, ferries, and trains to navigate around Lake Garda, making it convenient to visit different towns and attractions.
-There are a lot options because this towns are made for tourists as infrastructure.
+There are a lot of options because these towns are made for tourists as infrastructure.